 In life, we have relationships (family, friends, etc.), but when we think about money we never see it as a relationship.
 Our relationships help form who we are and how we see the world, and most people forget to factor money into that formational development.
 When considering who we are and the journey we are on, it is considered to create a “money autobiography” for ourselves.
 This will “often provide a revealing window through which we access a great deal of insight into who we are and what we value.”

 “A money autobiography can be useful not only in personal growth, but also in the growth of the church.
 Whatever blocks our response to God as individuals also cripples the Body of Christ, the church.”

-The topic of abundance and scarcity when being addressed in the context of the church promote the idea that the world has caused us to constantly be in a “we need more” mentality when the Lord has already abundantly blessed us, yet still we are not satisfied and constantly worried about the scarcity of not having enough money.
+The topic of abundance and scarcity, when being addressed in the context of the church, promotes the idea that the world has caused us to constantly be in a “we need more” mentality when the Lord has already abundantly blessed us.
+Yet still we are not satisfied and instead are constantly worried about the possibility of not having enough money.

 Toxic Myths About Scarcity:

 In society, we place so much value on money.
 Yes, there is monetary value, but I am talking about a different kind of value.
 As a society, we are beginning to place hope and trust in money, and, more often than not, our happiness is wrapped up in our bank account.
 This is not just becoming a stark truth for society, but for the church as well.

 When it comes down to it, money is just a piece of paper, so why is there this value placed on money that shouldn’t actually be there?